Politics of Iraq: Iraqi parliamentary election, 2010

 A parliamentary election was held in Iraq on 7 March 2010.
 The election decided the 325 members of the Council of Representatives of Iraq who will elect the Iraqi Prime Minister and President.
 The election resulted in a partial victory for the Iraqi National Movement, led by former Interim Prime Minister Ayad Allawi, which won a total of 91 seats, making it the largest alliance in the council.
 The State of Law Coalition, led by incumbent Prime Minister Nouri Al-Maliki, was the second largest grouping with 89 seats.

 The election was rife with controversy.
 Prior to the election, the Supreme Court in Iraq ruled that the existing electoral law/rule was unconstitutional, and a new elections law made changes in the electoral system.
 On 15 January 2010, the Independent High Electoral Commission (IHEC) banned 499 candidates from the election due to alleged links with the Ba'ath Party.
 Before the start of the campaign on 12 February 2010, IHEC confirmed that most of the appeals by banned candidates had been rejected and 456 of the initially banned candidates would not be allowed to run for the election.
 There were numerous allegations of fraud, and a recount of the votes in Baghdad was ordered on 19 April 2010.
 On May 14, IHEC announced that after 11,298 ballot boxes had been recounted, there was no sign of fraud or violations.

 The new parliament opened on 14 June 2010.
 After months of fraught negotiations, an agreement was reached on the formation of a new government on November 11.
 Talabani would continue as president, Al-Maliki would stay on as prime minister and Allawi would head a new security council.

 Iraqi parliamentary election, 2014

 Parliamentary elections were held in Iraq on 30 April 2014.
 The elections decided the 328 members of the Council of Representatives who will in turn elect the Iraqi President and Prime Minister.

+Iraqi parliamentary election, 2018

+Parliamentary elections were held in Iraq on 12 May 2018.
+The elections decided the 329 members of the Council of Representatives, the country's unicameral legislature, who in turn will elect the Iraqi president and prime minister.
+The Iraqi parliament ordered a manual recount of the results on 6 June 2018.
+On 10 June 2018, a storage site in Baghdad housing roughly half of the ballots from the May parliamentary election caught fire.